4 min read

 You don't have to choose between your pet and your wallet when it comes to expensive vet visits.
 Prepare ahead of time for unexpected vet bills by finding the pawfect pet insurance.

-It’s every dog owner’s worst nightmare: your dog is poisoned.
+It’s every pet parent's worst nightmare: your dog is poisoned.
 Dogs are prone to get into everything and anything, and sometimes those things are detrimental to their health.
 Some dangerous items dogs are attracted to are plants, household cleaning products, alcohol, antifreeze, garbage, or medications.
 Dogs can also be vulnerable to poisonous spider or snake bites.

-As a responsible dog owner, you do everything you can to keep your dog away from toxic products and circumstances.
+As a responsible pet parent, you do everything you can to keep your dog away from toxic products and circumstances.
 But what can you do if, despite your best efforts, your dog is poisoned?
 Here are the critical steps you need to follow to give your dog a chance to survive.

 Signs of toxicity can vary depending on what type of poisoning has occurred.
 If you suspect that your dog has been poisoned, look for any of the following symptoms: